daattali/colourpicker/README.md

 To use this tool, either highlight code for a plot and select the addin through the RStudio *Addins* menu, or call the `plotHelper()` function.
-The colours selected are available as a variable named `CPCOLS`.
+The colours selected will be available as a variable named `CPCOLS`.

 ![Demo of Plot Colour Helper](inst/img/plothelper-demo.png)